chocochipz/CSBill/README.md

 Now you have a fully working copy of CSBill, which you can use to modify or dig around in the code.

+**Note:** This is not the recommended way to install and use CSBill.
+This is only for developers who wish to look through the code, submit patches, customise the code etc. or for anybody that wish to poke through the source code.

+#### Lesscss

 The stylesheets is built with [lesscss][3], so you need nodejs and less installed in your system to be able to parse the less files to CSS.

-*Note:* This is not the recommended way to install and use CSBill.
-This is only for developers who wish to look through the code, submit patches, customise the code etc. or for anybody that wish to poke through the source code.

 Features
 --------